Mass brawl erupts in Turkish parliament as controversial new minister is sworn in

 00:36

-Mass brawl erupts in Turkish parliament as controversial new minister is sworn in
+Mass brawl erupts in parliament as controversial new minister is sworn in

-A brawl broke out in the Turkish parliament as MPs clashed over a controversial newly appointed minister.
+A brawl broke out in Turkey’s parliament as MPs clashed over a controversial newly-appointed minister.

 On Wednesday (11 February), lawmakers from the ruling AK Party and the opposition clashed over the appointment of Istanbul Chief Prosecutor Akin Gurlek as the new justice minister.

-Since his appointment as Istanbul chief prosecutor in 2024, Gurlek has overseen a wave of arrests and indictments targeting the Republican People's Party (CHP), the main opposition party.
+Since he was appointed Istanbul chief prosecutor in 2024, Gurlek has overseen a wave of arrests and indictments targeting the Republican People's Party (CHP), the main opposition party.

 Up next